bibhanshu01/attendance_management_system/README.md

 -> Download and install composer from this link: https://getcomposer.org/Composer-Setup.exe

 ->Run and Install the downlaod exe file with default settings
-->Now open command prompt and move to the project directory(in which you want to add this feature(use cd "yourdirectorypath" to mvoe))
+->Now open command prompt and move to the project directory(in which you want to add this feature(use cd "yourdirectorypath" to move))
 ->Now Use composer to install PhpSpreadsheet into your project:

     composer require phpoffice/phpspreadsheet